0dminnimda/abstract-fps/README.md

-# AbstractFPS
+# Abstract Game

-My attempt to create an abstract FPS architecture
+My attempt to create an abstract game architecture

-I plan to make it as little as possible, yet as open as possible to changes, abstract fps, implement the most popular mechanics
+I plan to make it as little as possible, yet as open as possible to changes, implement the most popular mechanics

 ### folders
 csharp for unity and cpp for unreal engine